Our bathroom wall ideas can make your space feel truly unique – whatever its size and style.

-10. Add a mural for impact

-Outsized murals trump repeat pattern for impact and drama.

 ‘Each print is rendered to fit the wall dimensions and can be adjusted to ensure focal parts of the design take prime position.’

 11. Use wallpaper to bring in pattern

 As a smaller room, the bathroom is ripe for embracing wallpaper in bold patterns and prints, with an array of bathroom wallpaper ideas available,

-‘We recommend utilizing tiling or painted panelling in areas prone to splashing.
-Panelling the lower half of the wall and then wallpapering above is a particularly sophisticated look.’
+‘We recommend utilizing tiling or painted paneling in areas prone to splashing.
+Paneling the lower half of the wall and then wallpapering above is a particularly sophisticated look.’

-### Updated

-## Our bathroom wall ideas can make your space feel truly unique – whatever its size and style.